pchaganti/ha-vibecode-agent/README.md

 }
 ```

-**Why `@latest`?**
-- ✅ Automatic updates when Cursor restarts
-- ✅ Always get new features and bug fixes
-- ✅ No manual version management

-#### 2. Restart Cursor

-Restart Cursor AI to load the MCP configuration.

-**Note:** After restart, Cursor will download the latest version of MCP package automatically.

-#### 3. Start Using!

-Just talk to Cursor AI:
+**Note:** The Web UI provides this exact configuration ready to copy - no need to type it manually!

+### Start Using

+Once connected, just describe what you want in natural language:

 ```
-Show me all my climate entities
+Show me all my climate entities and their current states
 ```

 ```
-List my automations
+Analyze my automations and suggest optimizations
 ```

 ```
-Create a new automation that turns on lights at sunset
+Create a smart lighting automation for movie mode
 ```

+Cursor AI will autonomously read your configuration, create components, and deploy everything automatically!

 **That's it!** Cursor AI will use the MCP protocol to communicate with your Home Assistant.